Survey definition: Meaning, types & research methods

 Online versus traditional survey methods

+However, online surveys may exclude populations with limited internet access, creating coverage bias.
+Traditional methods—phone interviews, mail surveys, in-person forms—reach different demographics but are slower and more expensive.
 Choosing the right method depends on your audience: tech-savvy professionals respond well to online forms, while researching elderly populations may require phone or paper formats.
-Build your online survey with mobile-first design to maximize participation.
+Build your online survey with mobile-first design to maximize participation—over 60% of responses now come from smartphones and tablets.

 How biases affect survey results